 I am all about the to do list.
 The thing is, it doesn’t seem to work for everyone.
-However, if you try my simple trick, you too can get use to using a to do list!
+However, if you try my simple trick, you too can get used to using a to do list!

-Many people want to use to do lists or they do and they just are not effective.
+Many people want to use to do lists, or they do, and they just are not effective.
 The reason is that you aren’t using them the right way.

 I’ve been using to do lists for more than 20 years.
-I honestly can’t even imagine trying to get anything done with out one next to me.
+I honestly can’t even imagine trying to get anything done without one next to me.
 My to do list keeps me on track.
 I never have to worry that I did not take care of something I may have forgotten.

 There are lots of tips and tricks that people follow to ensure that they use a to do list in the right way.
 The thing is, those ideas may not work for everyone.

 I’ve found a way to make sure mine works every single time.
 While you may not be able to implement every step, I will share how I can do it and how these tips all work together to ensure I stay on task every day.

 HOW TO MAKE A TO DO LIST WORK

 My best trick for using a to do list is to write it down.
 I am not even talking about using an app.
 This is good old paper and pencil (or pen).

 Why don’t I use an app?